isx434324/kerberosproject/backendClassic/ksshserver/readme.md

     docker exec -it ksshserver /bin/bash

-Add the user (Note it doesnt have a password already)
+Add the user (Note it doesn't have a password already)
  ```bash
 [root@ksshserver docker]# useradd tania
  ```